msillano/tuyaDEAMON-applications/daemon.visUI.widget/README.md

 This Widget presents the structure of TuyaDAEMON, in a dynamic 'tree' arrangement and with popups to read the status and updated values of all devices.
 Zoom, Pan, and alterations can be done with just the mouse or, optionally. with buttons.

-The data update interval, in the tooltips of each device, is given by
+The data update interval, in the tooltips of each device, is given by <br>
                     `num_device x refresh_time` (default 4s) e.g. 1m20s for 20 devices

 ![User interface using VIS](https://github.com/msillano/tuyaDAEMON/blob/main/pics/daemonUIvis.png?raw=true)